DarynHiggins/PowerVS-Setup-with-VPC/README.md

 ## Create a Private Subnet

-1. Click on Subnets from the left menu
+1. Click on Subnets from the left menu.
-2. Click Create Subnet
+2. Click Create Subnet.
-3. Give the Subnet a name
+3. Give the Subnet a name.
-4. Set the CIDR, eg. 192.168.50.0/24
+4. Set the CIDR, eg. 192.168.50.0/24.
-5. (Note that a Cloud Connection will be needed, but will be set after creation of the VPC)
+5. (Note that a Cloud Connection will be needed, but will be set after creation of the VPC).
-6. Click Create Subnet
+6. Click Create Subnet.

 ## Create and Configure an IBM i Virtual Server Instance

 1. Click Create instance under Virtual server instances.
-2. Give the instance a name
+2. Give the instance a name.
 3. Choose an existing SSH key or create one to securely connect to your Power Systems Virtual Server.
 4. For Boot Image, choose IBM i and select the latest available image (in our case IBMi-74-05-2984-1).
 No extra IBM i licenses are needed.
 5. For Tier, choose Tier 3 (3 IOPs / GB ).